tylertrotter/omobo/story/other-info.md

 # Other Information

+- kopugo
+- mopuko
+- oguko
+- okupo
+- ogomo
+- ogubu

 ## On the Name
-Omobo means clockwork in the Mookogoo language.
+Ogopo means clockwork in the Mookogoo language.
 It literally translates to "toilet plumbing" but since Earth toilets work so differently, clockwork is a much better translation.

 ## Mooko Grammar
 - The only sounds the Mooko language are the ones roughly corresponding to K, G, P, B, M, O as in no, and OO as in zoo.